You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 Think about it: Just because COVID made traveling impossible doesn’t mean it eliminated our basic need for belonging and connection.

-What did change was the means to achieve its vision, i.e. their mission statement: “To create a world where people can belong through healthy travel that is local, authentic, diverse, inclusive and sustainable.”
+What did change was the means to achieve their vision, i.e. their mission statement: “To create a world where people can belong through healthy travel that is local, authentic, diverse, inclusive and sustainable.”

 Airbnb was going places and COVID wasn’t going to stop them.
 It’s resilient because it has a clear north star.
 Everything in their business is behind it – they live it.